MultiSafepay/docs/content/integrations/prestashop-1-6.md

 4. Set the **Use Payment component** toggle to **Yes**.
 5. Click **Save**.

-💬 Support: If you're new to accepting credit card payments, email a request to activate them to <risk@multisafepay.com>
+💬 Support: If you're new to accepting card payments, email a request to activate them to <risk@multisafepay.com>

 </details>